JuDO-dev/AirBorne.jl/docs/src/pages/glossaries/technicalGlossary.md

 # Technical glossary
 This page describes the modelling behind different financial structures and data types.
 In this section we will describe the entities present in the package, used during backtesting.
 Some are related to simulation frameworks, data structures or object oriented archiqutecture whilst other entities reflect a model of choice for financial objects found in the real world.
-It is important to point out that **Julia is not an object-oriented programming language**, therefore we avoid at all cost of refering to any of our data structures or modules as such.
+It is important to point out that **Julia is not an object-oriented programming language**, therefore we avoid at all cost of referring to any of our data structures or modules as such.

 Where possible we try to align the technical definitions with the ones of the [Financial Glossary](@ref financial_glossary).